 Our experienced staff welcomes children ages 3 ½–12 for an exciting summer full of adventures.
 Campers are grouped by age into “dens,” which allows our staff to adjust activities to suit the interests and needs of individual campers, who enjoy a variety of activities on Park’s beautiful 100-acre campus, both indoors and out.

-Campers in the Bears Dens (ages 6-8) will experience a summer full of adventure and fun, focusing on guided independence and responsibility, and building social skills.
+Campers in the Bears Den (ages 6-8) will experience a summer full of adventure and fun, focusing on guided independence and responsibility, and building social skills.
 A typical day for Bears includes swim lessons and free swim in our pool, stream exploration with greater attention to natural communities, tending to the Lower School garden, and burning off energy outdoors on our playgrounds, courtyards, and fields.
-Outside on the Appalachian Challenge Course, Bears will participate in activities focusing on teamwork, group problem solving, and goal setting.
+Outside on the Appalachian Challenge Course, Bears will participate in activities focused on teamwork, group problem solving, and goal setting.
 Indoor activities include more detailed short (and long) term arts and craft projects, cooking, music, and games.
-Each day, campers pick an activity of their preference during “choosing time.”
+Each day, campers pick an activity of their preference during “choosing

 In addition to the daily activities (mentioned above) guided by our excellent camp leaders and counselors, Park faculty and activity guests enrich the camp experience by offering hour-long workshops each day in a variety of special programs, including Chinese language and culture, tinkering, group art projects, singing, dancing, and much more (check the program highlights below for more details).

 Always one of the most popular activities of the day, swim lessons for all campers are taught by certified lifeguards with assistance from den leaders and counselors.
 Campers are divided into groups based on age group and skill level, receiving personal attention to ensure that all campers feel safe and comfortable.
 Our youngest campers swim in the smaller learning pool.
-Lessons are Monday through Thursday for 30 minutes, with a full hour of free swim on Fridays.
+Lessons are Monday through Thursday for 30 minutes, with a full hour of

 Ages: 3 ½–12